Cloud-Tamil/Magento2-Application/Magento2-Docker/README.md

 unless you intentionally want to remove unrelated Docker resources from your machine.

-For this project, prefer:
+For this project, prefer the scoped cleanup:

 ```bash
 docker compose down --volumes --remove-orphans
 ```

-This limits cleanup to the Compose project.

-Also never commit:
+Never commit:

 ```text
 .env